-We will reimburse our advisor for all expenses paid or incurred by our advisor in connection with the services it provides to us, subject to the limitation that, beginning after the quarter in which we make our first investment, we will not reimburse our advisor for any amount by which our operating expenses (including the asset management fee we pay to our advisor) at the end of the four preceding fiscal quarters exceeds the greater of: (1) 2% of our average invested assets, or (2) 25% of our net income determined without reduction for any additions to reserves for depreciation, bad debts or other similar non-cash reserves and excluding any gain from the sale of our assets for that period, which we refer to as the "2%/25% Limitation."
+We will reimburse our advisor for all expenses paid or incurred by our advisor in connection with the services it provides to us, subject to the limitation that, commencing with the end of the fourth fiscal quarter following the fiscal quarter in which we complete our first investment, we will not reimburse our advisor for any amount by which our operating expenses (including the asset management fee we pay to our advisor) at the end of the four preceding fiscal quarters exceeds the greater of: (1) 2% of our average invested assets or (2) 25% of our net income determined without reduction for any additions to reserves for depreciation, bad debts or other similar non-cash reserves and excluding any gain from the sale of our assets for that period, which we refer to as the "2%/25% Limitation."
 Notwithstanding the above, we may reimburse our advisor for expenses in excess of this limitation if a majority of the independent directors determine that such excess expenses are justified based on unusual and non-recurring factors.
-For the four fiscal quarters ended December 31, 2015, our total operating expenses were \$473,186, which included \$171,461 in operating expenses incurred directly by us and \$301,725 incurred by our advisor on our behalf.
-Of that \$473,186 in total operating expenses, \$335,686 exceeded the 2%/25% Limitation, which amount may be reimbursable to our advisor, subject to a future determination by our board of directors.
-The Company reimbursed advisor \$0 in operating expenses during the four fiscal quarters ended December 31, 2015.
+We acquired our first asset in the fourth quarter of 2015.
+For the four fiscal quarters ended December 31, 2016, our total operating expenses were \$1,698,408, which included \$1,118,687 in operating expenses incurred directly by us and \$579,721 incurred by our advisor on our behalf.
+Of that \$1,698,408 in total operating expenses, \$103,093 exceeded the 2%/25% Limitation.
+While our board of directors has not approved the reimbursement of such excess to our advisor, our board of directors reserves the right to do so in the future.
+We reimbursed our advisor \$472,000 in operating expenses during the four fiscal quarters ended December 31, 2016.